 The standard sizing chart below will give you a rough idea of sizes, though:

 |Extra small||Kids||19.7 – 21.3 inches|

 |Large||Senior||23.6 – 25.2 inches|

 If you are at home and trying to buy a helmet online, get a measuring tape and wrap it around the most significant portion of your head to start measuring the right size.

 Once you’ve chosen the size (and that the brand uses the same sizing), you can then adjust the straps to get a perfect fit.

 There shouldn’t be any wiggle room for the helmet to move.
 That’s when you know you have made the right choice.

 Concussion and Protection Ratings

-A mild concussion can have a wide range of symptoms. might mean you get the odd headache, but if left untreated and concussions persist, in the future it may lead to memory loss or other neurological damages.
+A mild concussion can have a wide range of symptoms. might mean you get the odd headache, but if left untreated and concussions persist in the future, it may lead to memory loss or other neurological damage.